amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

     }
     ```

 Bakker's Researcher uses TTest to asses the significant of its findings.
-This choice can be expressed in the Test Strategy setting as follow:
+This choice can be expressed with Test Strategy's setting as follow:

 ??? teststrategy "Configuration: _Test Strategy_"
     ```json